jacobmakarsky/pepe/specs/withdrawals.md

 Calling `l2Sender()` removes any ambiguity about which domain the call originated from.
 Still, developers will need to recognize that having the same address does not imply that a contract on L2 will behave the same as a contract on L1.

-## The Optimism Portal Contract
+## The Pepe Portal Contract

-The Optimism Portal serves as both the entry and exit point to the Optimism L2.
+The Pepe Portal serves as both the entry and exit point to the Pepe L2.
 It is a contract which inherits from the [OptimismPortal](./deposits.md#deposit-contract) contract, and in addition provides the following interface for
 withdrawals: